zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

 DS02_RRSIG_NOT_VALID_BY_DNSKEY     | ERROR   | ns_ip_list, keytag | The RRSIG cannot be validated by the DNSKEY that it refers to.

 The value in the Level column is the default severity level of the message.
-The severity level can be changed in the [Zonemaster-Engine profile].
+The severity level can be overridden in the [Zonemaster-Engine profile].
 Also see the [Severity Level Definitions] document.

 The argument names in the Arguments column lists the arguments used in the